Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx26-commitment-update.md

 <details>
   <summary>Step 3: Create Received HTLC Outputs</summary>

-Now, let's iterate through each received HTLCs and create an `OutputWithMetadata`.
-Similar to the last step, you can use the `create_received_htlc_script` to build the output script for the HTLC.
+Now, let's iterate through each received HTLC and create an `OutputWithMetadata`.
+Similar to the last step, you can use the `create_received_htlc_script` function to build the output script for the HTLC.

 <details>
   <summary>Click to see create_received_htlc_script function definition</summary>

 ```rust
 pub fn create_received_htlc_script(
     revocation_pubkey: &PublicKey,